methodphoto/mincc/data/2018/2018-watton-at-stone.md

 Played at {gameLocation} on {gameDate}

 The Min won the toss and inserted Watton who made a rather large 295-3 in 40 overs.
-The Min were all out for 168 (including 3 run outs)
+The Min were all out for 168

 ## Watton-at-Stone Innings